dumbdev/katal/docs/LOGGING.md

 # Logging Integration

-The `LoggingIntegration` class provides a flexible logging system for controllers in the Contro framework.
+The `LoggingIntegration` class provides a flexible logging system for controllers in the Katal framework.
 It supports multiple log destinations (console, file, database, etc.) and different log levels.

 ## Features